AliAlSudani0/ds-sleep-classifier/README.md

 ## Usage

 In order to train the model and store test data in the data folder and the model in models run:

-`Note`: Don’t forget to activate your Environment.
+`Note`: Make sure your environment is activated.

 ```bash
 python example_files/train.py